JoseSK999/floresta-docs/src/ch06-03-opening-connections.md

 ### Create Connection

-`create_connection` gets required services via another method from `UtreexoNode`, gets a peer address (prioritizing the fixed peer if specified), and ensures the peer isn’t already connected.
+`create_connection` gets required services for the connection kind, gets a peer address (prioritizing the fixed peer if specified), and ensures the peer isn’t already connected.

 If no fixed peer is specified, we obtain a suitable peer address (or `LocalAddress`) for connection by calling `self.address_man.get_address_to_connect`.
 This method takes the required services and a boolean indicating whether a feeler connection is desired.
 We will explore this method in the next section.